 - Red panda, Snow leopard, Himalayan Black Bear, Himalayan Tahr

 Difficulty Level: Easy | Days: 11 | Max.
 Altitude: 3750m (Kyanjin Gompa)

-The Langtang valley trekking also known as ‘The valley of Glacier’, is the third most popular trekking route in Nepal after Annapurna and Everest region.
-Located North from Kathmandu, the trek takes you magnificently close to the glacier in short duration.
-The route is mostly preferred by the trekkers opting for short and easy trek.
+The Langtang valley trekking route is also known as ‘The valley of glacier’.
+It is the third most popular trekking route in Nepal after the Annapurna and Everest region.
+Located North from Kathmandu, the trek takes you incredibly close to the glacier in a relatively short period of time.
+The route is often preferred by trekkers opting for a shorter and easier trek.
 Trekkers who want to extend their trek can visit Gosaikunda or the Tamang Heritage Trail which is located adjacent to the Langtang valley trek.

-Despite being very close to Kathmandu, the trek is as wild as Tibetan highland with a tranquil rural landscape.
+Despite being very close to Kathmandu, the trek is as wild as the Tibetan highlands, but with a tranquil rural landscape.
 The people living along the route are Nepalese but are the descendant of Tibetan origin, so for those wishing to experience rich Tibetan lifestyle and culture, this trekking route is the ideal place.
 Additionally, trekkers can witness a panoramic view of Mt.
-Langtang-ri, Langsisa, Langtang Himal, Ganjala peak along the trail.
+Langtang-ri, Langsisa, Langtang Himal and Ganjala peak along the trail.

 Most of the trail is covered by Langtang National Park which was established in 1976 to conserve the native species of flora and fauna.
-The park is famous for hosting endangered species like Red Panda and Snow Leopard.
+The park is famous for hosting endangered species like the red panda and snow leopard.
 The trees include the deciduous oak and maple, and evergreens like pine, and various types of rhododendron.
-Animal life includes Himalayan black bear, the goat-like Himalayan tahr, Rhesus monkeys and Red Pandas.
+Animal life includes Himalayan black bear, the goat-like Himalayan tahr, rhesus monkeys and red pandas.